italomaia/data-factory/README.rst

 ======
 All data generated with data-factory is **pseudo-random**.
-That means a factory method does not **always** return the same value, but it always return the same "kind of value" you would expect.
+That means a factory method does not **always** return the same value, but it always return the same "kind of value" you expect.
 This is very important because this way your tests became **fuzzy**.

 If you have a field in your model that can receive a integer of any kind and you always give it the same number for testing purpose, your field will *ONLY* be tested for that particular number.

-If you test your model field with data from a range of numbers, like [1,2,3,4,5] even if only one of these numbers is randomly picked each time, your field test is safe for that range of numbers (theoretically).
+If you test your model field with data from a range of numbers (like the field domain), like [1,2,3,4,5] even if only one of these numbers is randomly picked each time, your field test is safe for the whole range of numbers (theoretically).
 That's fuzzy testing!

 What Data Factory is NOT!
 =========================
 DataFactory_ is not a object factory for ORM's, like ModelMommy_ or DynamicFixture_.
-It only creates the right raw fuzzy data that you ask.
+It only creates the right raw fuzzy data that you expect.
 However, DataFactory_ could be easily used to power up a object factory as it tries to give you just the right range for the most common types.